iitddh/iitddh.github.io/_tabs/courses.md

 ---
 # the default layout is 'page'
-icon: fas fa-users
+icon: fas fa-list
-order: 2
+order: 3
 ---

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.